EmmanuelFaure76/GeNeTool/README.md

 You have two branches
--Processing 2.1.1 to develop  GeNeTool using http://processing.org -Eclipse  to develop  GeNeTool using Eclipse https://www.eclipse.org
+-Processing 2.1.1 to develop  GeNeTool using http://processing.org -Eclipse  to develop  GeNeToo in java using Eclipse environment https://www.eclipse.org